ethpandaops/ethereum-package/README.md

     # Defaults null and then set to default global keymanager_enabled (false)
     keymanager_enabled: null

+# Participants matrix creates a participant for each combination of EL and CL clients
+# Each EL/CL item can provide the same parameters as a standard participant
+participants_matrix: {}
+  # el:
+  #   - el_type: geth
+  # cl:
+  #   - cl_type: prysm
+  #   - cl_type: lighthouse

 # Default configuration parameters for the network
 network_params:
   # Network name, used to enable syncing of alternative networks